 In some, cases it may be possible to self-treat, though to do so one needs to identify the cause and safely address it.
 The Foam Roller and Trigger Point Therapy (TPT) articles can prove useful, provided one is has no contraindications relating to either technique, can perform them safely and has correctly identified the cause of the pain/condition.

-The author has found a combination of McTimoney Chiropractic, advanced Soft Tissue Therapy techniques and a graded rehabilitative programme to be highly effective in resolving Achilles Tendinopathy injuries, acute and chronic.
+The author has found a combination of McTimoney Chiropractic, advanced Soft Tissue Therapy techniques (Sports Massage, Remedial Massage, IASTM, Dry Needling) and a graded rehabilitative programme to be highly effective in resolving Achilles Tendinopathy injuries, acute and chronic.
 However, that said it is better to avoid damage in the first place by following reasonably simple preventative measures.
 Injuries can still occur for unforeseen reasons, though preventative measures can help manage or minimise some of those risks.

-The next Running Related Article is going to be about Plantar Fasciopathy (Plantar Fasciitis)
+The next Running Related Article will cover Plantar Fasciopathy (Plantar Fasciitis)

 The Corporate Wellness, Musculoskeletal and Chiropractic Specialists